CityUHK-CompBio/DeepCC/README.md

 # DeepCC
 DeepCC: a deep learning-based framework for cancer classification

+### Updata
+Add supporting of deep learning with keras framework.
+Improve the deep learing netwrok for better convergence.

 ### Dependencies
-This branch DeepCC dependes on keras framework, supporting only multiple CPUs currently.
-Please install [keras](https://keras.rstudio.com/) in R first accroding to the instruction.
+This branch DeepCC dependes on keras framework, supporting multiple CPUs GPUs.
+Please install [keras](https://keras.rstudio.com/) in R first accroding to the instruction and make sure that keras able to run correctly.

 ### Installation
 You can install DeepCC from GitHub directly using devtools.